 Ultimately we moved back to the city…

-First to Bend then eventually we returned to the Greater Portland Metro area where we have remained for the last 10 years.
+First to Bend, then eventually we returned to the Greater Portland Metro area, where we have remained for the last 10+ years.

 And the rest is history.

 Initially I created burnings as a hobby.
 A way to while away the hours and explore my creativity.
 Then I started making pieces as gifts for family members and friends.
-But once we moved back to Beaverton and other people saw my art I began to receive requests for commissioned pieces.
+But once we moved back to the city and people saw my art I began to receive requests for commissioned pieces.
 So I made a website and a Facebook page and over time more and more people have approached me…both business owners as well as private clients…to order one-of-a-kind, handcrafted works of art.

 I really love this work!
 The smell of the wood as it’s burning (I have a much better, professional-quality, temperature-regulated burning tool now, btw!), the entire creative process of working with my hands, and the personal gratification that comes from engaging closely with each client to craft something truly meaningful that will be cherished for years.